Water Sensitive Urban Design

 Filter cartridges are proprietary products that are designed to filter fine pollution, such as nitrogen, phosphorus, fine solids, oil, and other nutrients.

-Filter cartridges may require pretreatment such as a GPT upstream and are located underground in filter chambers.
+They may require pretreatment such as a GPT upstream and are located underground in filter chambers.

 Constructed wetlands

-Constructed wetlands are man-made ponds that form a series of shallow, densely planted areas that help filter water through physical and biological processes.
+Constructed wetlands are engineered ponds that form a series of shallow, densely planted areas that help filter water through physical and biological processes.
 They provide a natural way to treat and remove pollutants from stormwater.

 Permeable paving